conradkleinespel/rooster/README.md

 rooster --help
 ```

-If Rooster does not work the way you expect it to, feel free to
+If you want to talk about password management or talk about Rooster, feel free to
-[open an issue](https://github.com/conradkleinespel/rooster/issues/new) and tell us about it.
+join [our community chat][2].

+We welcome contribution from everyone.
+Head over to [CONTRIBUTING.md][3] to learn
+more about how to contribute to the project.

 ## Ideas

 - Add analytics tracking
+- Remove useless newline on `get` command output
 - Better error messages
-- Building a web frontend
+- Web frontend
-- Building a mobile app
+- Mobile app
 - Import from other password managers

 ## Contributors